CharlesIrvineKC/mozart/guides/task_types.md

 ## Parallel Task

-A parallel task `Mozart.Task.Parallel` is used to multiple concurrent process execution paths.
+A parallel task `Mozart.Task.Parallel` is used to create multiple concurrent process execution paths.
+It does this by specifying multipple next tasks in its **multi_next** field.

 If you are following along, open an Elixir project that has Mozart as a dependency.